nielsenz/Complexity-Conservation-in-Language-Evolution-Display/paper/paper.md

 Statistical significance was set at alpha = 0.05.
 Multiple comparisons were controlled with Bonferroni correction (alpha = 0.017); key findings remain significant after correction.
 Effect sizes were not calculated for comparisons where one group showed zero variance, as this yields undefined or infinite values.
 All analyses were conducted in Python using SciPy (version 1.9+).

+### 3.4 Data & Models: Known Failure Modes

+Stanza’s Latin model is trained primarily on Classical data and under‑detects transitional Medieval analytic forms.
+We therefore restrict inferential tests on the analytic shift to Classical vs. Early Spanish and treat Medieval counts as descriptive only.
+This known limitation produces a structural zero for the Medieval row in the construction table and motivates the future use of specialized Medieval models.

 ## 4. Results

 ### 4.1 Article Development Analysis